bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - {class="rcmd"}
 - printf '0.000000 0.000000 0.000000\n0\nUTC\n' > $GLOBAL/etc/adjtime

-If your hardware clock is using UTC, ensure the second line (which should also be the last) of the file at `$GLOBAL/etc/adjtime` is "UTC".
+If your hardware clock is using UTC, ensure the third line (which should also be the last) of the file at `$GLOBAL/etc/adjtime` is "UTC".
 This is common on machines which only run Linux-based operating systems.
 Otherwise, if your hardware clock is in local time, set it to "LOCAL".
 This is common on machines